 For expedited organization determination/pre-service authorization request, Passport will make a determination as promptly as the Member's health requires and no later than contractual requirements or 24 hours after we receive the initial request for service in the event a Provider indicates, or if we determine that a standard authorization decision timeframe could jeopardize a Member's life or health.
-For a standard authorization request, Passport makes the determination and provides notification no later than contractual requirements.
+For a standard authorization no later than contractual requirements.